-As part of our investment processes, we screen the best sustainable ETFs by the world’s top asset managers, with no preference for service providers.
+As part of our investment processes, we screen the best sustainable funds by the world’s top asset managers, with no preference for service providers.

-We believe in a long-term, low-cost, well-diversified and values-based investment strategy.
+We believe in a long-term, low-cost, well-diversified, and values-based investment strategy.

-Not all ESG funds are built equal
+Not all ESG funds are equally green

 So you need to look beyond the label and get to know different sustainable investing strategies.
-This is especially important when going beyond minimising risk aims and moving to values-based, more impactful investing.
+Knowing the especially important when going beyond minimising risk aims and moving to values-based, more impactful investing.

 Investor intentions and fund philosophy matter.

-These funds have specifically set sustainable goals as their objectives (for example, investing in companies whose goal is to reduce carbon emissions).
+These funds have specifically set sustainable goals as their objectives.
+For example, investing in companies whose goal is to reduce CO2 carbon emissions.

 Grünfin’s “Equality” and “Health” portfolio complies with EU Sustainable Finance Disclosure Regulation an Article 8 (“light green”).
-Article 8 funds promote E, S and G characteristics but don’t set them as the overarching objective.
+Article 8 funds promote E, S, and G characteristics but don’t set them as the overarching objective.